-During the presentation we encountered one opposition from , regarding the RS 2 zoning.
+During the presentation we encountered one opposition from

+, regarding the RS 2 zoning.
 The two other residents were mainly concerned about the tree retention and the sustainability of the proposal.
-Since the meeting we had several e-mail and telephone communications with and and are received and are received and our sustainability strategies.
+Since the meeting we had several e-mail and telephone communications with and telephone and area and telephone re. tree retention and our sustainability strategies.